top of page

 ambassador-mcdonald.jpg

-AMBASSADOR JOHN.
-W MCDONALD
+AMBASSADOR JOHN W. MCDONALD

 U.S. Ambassador (ret.)
 John W. McDonald is a lawyer, diplomat, former international civil servant, development expert and peacebuilder, concerned about world social, economic and ethnic problems.
 He spent twenty years of his diplomatic career in Western Europe and the Middle East and worked for sixteen years on United Nations economic and social affairs.
 He is currently Chairman and co-founder (1992) of the Institute for Multi-Track Diplomacy, in Rosslyn, Virginia, which focuses on national and international ethnic conflicts, including the Millennium goals of clean drinking water and sanitation.
 He also is UNEP’s North American Representative to the International Environmental Governance Advisory Group.